xwmario/Warez/README.md

 ### Music Automation
 - [Lidarr](https://github.com/lidarr/Lidarr) Looks and smells like Sonarr but made for music.
-- [Headphones](https://github.com/rembo10/headphones) Automatic music downloader for SABnzbd
+- [Headphones](https://github.com/rembo10/headphones) Automatic music downloader for SABnzbd.

 ### Subtitles Automation
 - [Bazarr](https://github.com/morpheus65535/bazarr) Bazarr is a companion application to Sonarr and Radarr.
 It manages and downloads subtitles based on your requirements.